davidrbourke/DVA-C02/DynamoDB.md

 - Capacity calculator
 - Read write mode: On-demand, or Provisioned (in the free tier)
 - Read and Write capacity (fixed or auto-scaling), up to 10 within the free tier (e.g. 2 for read, 2 for writes)
+  - Can turn on auto-scaling, set min, max capacity and target utilisation percentage.
+  - Auto-scaling is be set separately for both Read and Write capacity
 - Secondary index
 - Can encrypt at rest